Skip to Content

 • Bends: Look for any bends on both sides of the bar.

 Any minor bends in the chainsaw bar can be easily fixed by hitting the bent area with a rubber mallet.
 But if the bar has been bent too much, the only solution is to replace the bar altogether.
 You can find Chainsaw bars here.
+If unsure, it’s best to consult a chainsaw expert or a professional repair service.

 Pinched grooves/Rails:

 A pinched area on the chainsaw bar means that the rails in this area will be narrower than the rest of the bar.
-A pinch in the rails will cause excess friction with the chain because there is simply insufficient room to move freely between the rails at this pinched spot.
+A pinch in the rails will cause excess friction with the chain because there is insufficient room to move freely between the rails at this pinched spot.

 Sign 2: Chain wiggles from side to side on the bar

-If your chain is wiggling between the grooves of the bar, you will find it difficult to get a clean cut because the chain cannot stay in the same place to provide a straight cut.
-There is a simple test you can do to confirm if the chain is wiggling on the bar or not, and here is how to perform the test:
+If your chain is wiggling between the bar grooves, you will find it difficult to get a clean cut because the chain cannot stay in the same place to provide a straight cut.
+This is due to the widening of bar and chain grooves.

 • Apply tension to the chain so it sits snuggly between the bar grooves.